 Illinois State University is committed to providing a safe and secure campus.
-Many university departments work collaboratively to ensure that the university's buildings and grounds are secure.
+Many university departments work collaboratively to secure the University's buildings and grounds.
 UPD monitors and patrols campus buildings and uses video surveillance cameras, placed strategically across campus, to monitor and deter criminal activity.
 In addition, unarmed security officers assist the Illinois State University Police in making the campus safer.
 The main duties for the security officers include opening, closing, and checking doors to campus buildings, safe walk escorts, assisting faculty and staff who are locked out of buildings, assisting with special event security, and directed foot patrols of the campus.
 The security officers do not have law enforcement authority and are not permitted to take police action.
 Anyone needing the services of a security officer for a campus safe walk escort or assist with a lock out should call the University Police non-emergency number at 309-438-8631.

 In addition, facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
 Parking lots throughout campus are well lit and routinely patrolled by police officers.
-There are over 75 emergency phones and blue-light kiosks located throughout campus.
+There are over 80 emergency phones and blue-light kiosks located throughout campus.
 When used, they automatically identify the location of the caller for the UPD Dispatch Center.
-UPD also routinely performs checks on lighting and unsafe conditions and reports them directly to Facilities Management for correction.
-Community members are also encouraged to report any lighting concerns or unsafe conditions to Facilities Management at 309-438-5656 or University Police at 309-438-8631.
+UPD also routinely performs checks on lighting and unsafe conditions and reports them directly to Facilities Services for correction.
+Community members are also encouraged to report any lighting concerns or unsafe conditions to Facilities Services at 309-438-5656 or University Police at 309-438-8631.

 The University's Building Security Policy (University Policy 6.1.10) is available at http://policy.illinoisstate.edu/.
 The University's campus is generally open to students, employees, and visitors.
 Except as restricted in individual cases, the academic and administrative buildings are open to the public, at a minimum, during normal business hours.
 The University secures buildings Monday through Friday one hour after the last class or other scheduled program of the day.
-During the COVID-19 pandemic, buildings and facilities access may be restricted as needed.
+During a shutdown, buildings and facilities access may be restricted as needed.
 Persons authorized access to a building may enter the building or remain in the building to carry out University business after the building has been secured.
 Any authorized person who enters or remains in the building after it has been secured has the responsibility to make sure that the door is secured after entering or leaving.
 Unauthorized persons are not permitted in a building after closing time.
 If an unauthorized person should be discovered within a building after-hours, UPD or another authorized University representative will escort the individual from the premises.
 Building closing times may also be extended upon special request of an academic or administrative unit.
+Several oncampus academic buildings are equipped with electronic access, instead of keys, to grant access to authorized personnel during the day and/or after hours.
+In addition, the exterior doors to residence halls are always secured.